 FracFocus is a website managed by the Ground Water Protection Council and Interstate Oil and Gas Compact Commission.
 This site lists some fracked wells that a few energy companies have voluntarily disclosed.
 To view wells in the Ventura County area that have been listed, visit the site.

 - A map of groundwater basins published by the Ventura County Watershed Protection District.
-Compare it with DOGGR's interactive map of oil wells in Ventura County to identify areas where known petroleum deposits lie under usable aquifers.
+Compare it with Cal-GEM's interactive map of oil wells in Ventura County to identify areas where known petroleum deposits lie under usable aquifers.

 Here is the Forest Service's "Forests to Faucets" interactive map, "an education tool to illustrate the link between forests and the provision of surface drinking water—a key watershed-based ecosystem service."